Leaps Beyond the Seen: Reinforced Reasoning Augmented Generation for Clinical Notes: Methodology

 \subsection{Retrieval Network}

-Our reinforced retriever aims to retrieve reasoning paths from the medical KG by deciding when to select semantically similar concepts and when to apply reasoning leaps across groups, forming the two levels of retrieval, as shown in Figure~\ref{fig:retrieval}.
+Our retriever aims to retrieve reasoning paths from KG $\mathcal{G}$ by controlling reasoning granularity, which involves deciding when to apply reasoning leaps across semantic clusters (semantic-level) and when to select semantically similar concepts in the current cluster (concept-level), forming the two levels of retrieval process, as shown in Figure~\ref{fig:framework}.

-\textbf{Semantic-Level Retrieval.} Following the RL paradigm, our retrieval process is guided by a policy network $\pi_{\theta}$, which determines whether to apply a reasoning leap to activate the predictive capability of the LLM.
-Specifically, it decides \textit{which semantic group to visit next} based on the current state (Figure~\ref{fig:retrieval}(a)).
-Thus, to jointly consider the group and concept state representations $(\mathbf{s}^k_t, \mathbf{s}^c_t)$, we employ a two-layer feedforward network to compute the hidden representation $\mathbf{z}_t$ derived from the concatenated state representations.
-Based on $\mathbf{z}_t$, the policy distribution $\mathbf{b}_t$ over the action space $A^k_t$ is then estimated, reflecting the probability of selecting each possible action (group) at step $t$ given the current states.
-The hidden representation $\mathbf{z}_t$ and the policy distribution $\mathbf{d}_t$ are as:
+\textbf{Semantic-Level Retrieval.} Following the RL paradigm, our retrieval process is guided by a policy network $\pi_{\theta}$, which determines \textit{which semantic cluster to visit next} based on the current state information ($s^k_t$, $s^c_t$), as show in Figure~\ref{fig:framework}(a)).
+To align state and action embeddings so that the policy $\pi_{\theta}$ can effectively score their semantic compatibility in a shared representation space, we first map the concatenated state representations $[\mathbf{s}^k_t||\mathbf{s}^c_t]$ through a two-layer feedforward network to obtain a hidden representation $\mathbf{z}_t$.
+Based on $\mathbf{z}_t$, the policy distribution $\mathbf{d}_t$ over possible actions $A_t$ is then computed, reflecting the probability of selecting each action at step $t$ given the current states.
+Hidden representation $\mathbf{z}_t$ and policy distribution $\mathbf{d}_t$ are defined: